A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Antwerp for Attractions, Food, Nightlife, and Families

 Tokyo has long been recognized as a culinary destination with great restaurants.
 With an astonishing number of Michelin star restaurants, this is one of the most interesting and impressive food destinations in the world.
 Not all restaurants are high end though.
 You'll find plenty of cheap eateries that offer their own rewarding culinary experience.
 Must try local dishes include okonomiyaki, ramen, and of course, sushi.

-Antwerp is becoming an appealing option for foodies.
+Antwerp has a number of nationally recognized food spots and restaurants.
 People with a sweet tooth will enjoy the chocolates and biscuits that make this city famous.
 You'll also find plenty of fries and casual dining options to choose from.
 Local favorites include mussels and fish and chips, and of course, you must try the beer!

 Is Tokyo or Antwerp Better for Nightlife?